Particular/docs.particular.net/nservicebus/sqlserver/design.md

 The SQL Server transport adapts the number of receiving threads (up to `MaximumConcurrencyLevel` [set via `TransportConfig` section](/nservicebus/msmq/transportconfig.md)) to the amount of messages waiting for processing.
 When idle it maintains only one thread that continuously polls the table queue.

-### Version 3.0
+### Version 3

-In version 3.0 and above SQL Server transport maintains a dedicated monitoring thread for each input queue.
+In Versions 3 and above SQL Server transport maintains a dedicated monitoring thread for each input queue.
 It is responsible for detecting the number of messages waiting for delivery and creating receive [tasks](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task.aspx) - one for each pending message.

 The maximum number of concurrent tasks will never exceed `MaximumConcurrencyLevel`.
 The number of tasks does not translate to the number of running threads which is controlled by the TPL scheduling mechanisms.